Greater Mexico City

-Greater Mexico City refers to the conurbation around Mexico City, officially called Metropolitan Area of the Valley of Mexico (Zona metropolitana del Valle de México).
+Greater Mexico City is the conurbation around Mexico City, officially called the Metropolitan Area of the Valley of Mexico (Zona metropolitana del Valle de México).
 It encompasses Mexico City itself and 60 adjacent municipalities of the State of Mexico and Hidalgo.

 Mexico City's metropolitan area is the economic, political, and cultural hub of Mexico.
-In recent years it has reduced its relative importance in domestic manufacturing, but has kept its dominant role in the country’s economy thanks to an expansion of its tertiary activities.
+In recent years it has reduced its relative importance in domestic manufacturing, but has kept its dominant role in the country's economy thanks to an expansion of its tertiary activities.
 The area is also one of the powerhouse regions of Latin America, generating approximately $200 billion in GDP growth or 10 percent of the regional total.

 As of 2020, 21,804,515 people lived in Greater Mexico City, making it the largest metropolitan area in North America.
 Covering an area of 7,866.1 km2, it is surrounded by thin strips of highlands separating it from other adjacent metropolitan areas, together with which it makes up the Mexico City megalopolis.